ecks0/syx/README.md

 ## Output values

-_(Assembled using output from several systems in order to show all available tables.)_

 ```
  CPU  Online  Governor   Cur      Min      Max      CPU min  CPU max
  ---  ------  --------   ---      ---      ---      -------  -------